NateDhaliwal/natedhaliwal.github.io/blog/_posts/2025-08-15-How-I-added-comments-to-another-blog.md

   ])
 ```

-### Others
+### Authentication?
-That's actually pretty much the main logic of the file.
-The mmnnnnnnnnnmmmmmmmmmmmmmm
+Ah yes.
+Authentication.
+Unfortunately, running something like Clerk wasn't possible of Vercel.
+Worse luck, other authentication systems required me to switch my blog to [SSR](

+## Conclusion
+If you're into non-proprietary commenting systems that cost money or have annoying branding, I encourage you to make one yourself.
+This took longer than I expected (because of my trials and headaches with 3rd-party commenting systems), but the rsult really isn't too bad.
+This worked well on my Astro SPA.

-[^1]: Courtesy of ChatGPT – so much for trying not to use AI… well, at least I don’t do vibe coding, but that’s a story for another day
+[^1]: Courtesy of ChatGPT – so much for trying not to use AI… well, at least I don’t do vibe coding, but that’s a story for another day.